Lapin0t/grothendieck-cern/README.md

-One of your questions is whether, by turning our backs on science as it currently practiced, and, possibly, by taking away people's freedom to ask the kinds of questions that current science is asking, we won't be at the same time suppress freedom, or a substancial part of it.
+One of your questions is whether, by turning our backs on science as it currently practiced, and, possibly, by taking away people's freedom to ask the kinds of questions that current science is asking, we won't be at the same time suppress freedom, or a substantial part of it.

 I would like to say in this regard that myself and my friends at *Survivre et Vivre* are not recommending coercive measures to prevent anyone from doing